patrickmccoy/linkr/README.md

 ## Issues ##

-- Connect memory session store when running in production mode.
-I need to move the session store to Redis using connect-redis.
+- Better error handling in the UI